- What is Software as A Medical Device?

 - SaMDs which perform diagnostic image analysis for enabling treatment decisions when patients suffer an acute stroke

-- SaMDs which calculate the fractal dimension of a lesion and builds a structural map which reveals different growth patterns for providing diagnosis or identification if the lesion is benign or malignant.
+- SaMDs which calculate the fractal dimension of a lesion and build a structural map which reveals different growth patterns for providing diagnosis or identification if the lesion is benign or malignant.

-- SaMDs combining data from the immunoassays to the screen for mutable pathogens outbreak that can be highly communicable.
+- SaMDs combine data from the immunoassays to screen for mutable pathogens outbreak that can be highly communicable.

-- SaMD which makes use of phone’s microphone for detecting interrupted breathing during sleep.
+- SaMD which makes use of the phone’s microphone for detecting interrupted breathing during sleep.

-- SaMD used for providing information by clicking pictures, monitoring growth or other data to supplement other information that a healthcare provider uses for diagnosing if a skin lesion is benign or malignant.
+- It is used for providing information by clicking pictures, monitoring growth or other data to supplement other information that a healthcare provider uses for diagnosing if a skin lesion is benign or malignant.

-- SaMD which use individuals’ health record data for predicting the risks of heart disease or stroke and create prevention strategies.
+- SaMD which uses individuals’ health record data for predicting the risks of heart disease or stroke and create prevention strategies.

-- SaMD which integrate and analyze multiple tests to offer recommendations for diagnosis in certain clinical indications.
+- SaMD which integrates and analyzes multiple tests to offer recommendations for diagnosis in certain clinical indications.

-- SaMD which gather data from symptom diaries for providing information to gauge occurrence of an asthma episode.
+- Software medical Devices which gathers data from symptom diaries for providing information to gauge occurrence of an asthma episode.

-- SaMD analyzing images, movement of the eye for guiding next diagnostic action for astigmatism.
+- Software medical Devices analyzing images, movement of the eye for guiding the next diagnostic action for astigmatism.

-- SaMD which store historic blood pressure information for health care providers to review.
+- Softwares which stores historic blood pressure information for health care providers to review.

-- SaMD using data of hearing sensitivity, speech in noise, and asking users to answer questionnaires about common listening situations for self-assessing hearing loss.
+- Softwares using data of hearing sensitivity, speech in noise, and asking users to answer questionnaires about common listening situations for self-assessing hearing loss.

 SaMD companies should have a good Quality Management System incorporated into the development process to ensure compliance with any regulation.
 The chosen QMS platform should be capable of compliance with regulatory requirements like the FDA 21 CFR Part 820 and ISO 13485:2016.